Bludidi/BlogApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Mike Dane of Giraffe Academy and freeCodeCamp.org
+I would like to thank `Mike Dane` of `Giraffe Academy` and `freeCodeCamp.org` for wonderful tutorials.
+Big shout out to `Microverse` for an awesome curriculum.
+Hats off to my coding partners and my peers for a constant support.
+Without all of you, this project wouldn't be possible successful.